GUIDANCE FOR COMPLAINANTS

 You may complain directly to the BSA if you think that an election programme has breached the Election Programmes Code.
-Only general elections or by-elections for members of the House of Representatives are covered.
+(Note: Only general elections or by-elections for members of the House of Representatives are covered.
 Local body elections are not covered by this Code.)
 If you wish to make a complaint go to the Election Programmes Complaint page.

 What if a news or current affairs programme covers election issues – is that an election programme?

 However, news, current affairs and other programmes that cover the election or election issues are subject to the relevant broadcasting standards for Radio, Free-to-Air TV or Pay TV, and you may complain about them to the relevant broadcaster (unless it’s a complaint about privacy, which can be made directly to the BSA).

 When can an election programme be broadcast?

 It is an offence to broadcast an election programme for a party or candidate except during the election period.
 There are also restrictions around the times at which and the days on which an election programme can be broadcast, in the election period.